 We stayed in the Days Inn by Wyndham Wall.
 We were satisfied with the room and service quality, and most importantly, the price was affordable.
 Wall is the closest place to stay to the Badlands.

-Another option is to stay overnight in fabulous Rapid City, especially if you plan to visit Mt Rushmore and the Black Hills Region.
+Another great option is to stay overnight in fabulous Rapid City, especially if you plan to visit Mt Rushmore and the Black Hills Region.
 In Rapid City in winter, you will have more hotel options and more open restaurants and shops.
 But the Wall is only a few miles from the entrance to the Badlands National Park.
 It has an unusual charm, and it is worth stopping there for a while.

 Can you camp in the Badlands National Park in Winter?

 Yes.
 You have a choice of two campsites, one paid and one free.
 Moreover, back-country camping is also available in the Badlands National Park.
 Back-country camping is permitted anywhere in the park as long as it is 0.5 miles from a road or trail and is not visible from a trail or roadway.
 Check rules on the NPS website.

 Open all-year camping is Cedar Pass Campground.
 It offers a limited section open in the winter months.
 For additional information, including questions about reservations and fees, contact the Cedar Pass Lodge or call (605)-433-5460.